12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Loss of revenue

 When you think of the negative effects of shopping cart abandonment, loss of revenue is most likely the first that comes to mind, and for good reason.
+According to Forrester’s research, shopping cart abandonment costs eCommerce brands a whopping $18 Billion in yearly sales revenue.

 When users click "add to cart", the shopping cart software adjusts the store inventory to avoid multiple orders that can't be fulfilled for low inventory products.

-Those genuine customers may move on to a competitor’s site, buy from them, and potentially become _their _long-term customers.
+This means abandoned carts may end up making products unavailable to people who want to buy them.
+Customers may move on to a competitor’s site, buy from them, and potentially become their long-term customers.

 Cart abandonment happens close to 70% of the time and some of those will be out of your control.
 That’s a huge percentage of lost sales.

+The higher the abandoned carts, the more deflated your conversion rates will be.
 The average conversion rates for Desktop, Tablet, and Mobile traffic are 2.1, 3.32, and 2.01% respectively.

 12 Ways to Reduce Online Shopping Cart Abandonment